 The U.S. Court of Appeals for the D.C.
-Circuit in April vacated Federal Energy Regulatory Commission orders in which the Commission asserted jurisdiction over the City of Clarksville, Tennessee’s transportation and sale of natural gas from the city's gas distribution system in Tennessee to the City of Guthrie, Kentucky.
+Circuit on April 24 vacated Federal Energy Regulatory Commission orders in which the Commission asserted jurisdiction over the City of Clarksville, Tennessee’s transportation and sale of natural gas from the city's gas distribution system in Tennessee to the City of Guthrie, Kentucky.

 Clarksville has its own city-run gas distribution utility as well as a public power utility that provides electricity, internet, digital television, and telephone service.